mrthomaslb/AO-QPM-SHG-Analysis/README.md

 ###How to Use

 This program will also ask for an A file and a B file.
 As with `Analysis.py`, it will smooth, crop, and normalize the data.
-However, instead of displaying graphs, it will save a .DAT file, which is just an array(?) of the position values and the lineout values for the selected wavelength.
+However, instead of displaying graphs, it will save a .DAT file, which is just an array of the position values and the lineout values for the selected wavelength.

 ###Potential Improvements

 - make more user-friendly when selecting wavelengths to save
 - check for unnecessary code and remove
+- add first row with the actual wavelengths for ease of use (may not make sense as it would require removing the first element when loading data into a program

 ##WATERFALL GRAPH.PY